0-1CxH/Prodxy/README.md

 # Introduction
-Prodxy (Product Proxy) is a low-code framework that ensures close alignment between product requirements and engineering implementation by converting business scenarios into executable pipelines for LLM-agent-related data synthesis and capability evaluation.
+Prodxy (Product Proxy) is a low-code framework that ensures close alignment between product requirements and engineering implementation by converting business scenarios into executable pipelines for LLM-agent-related query synthesis, data labeling and capability evaluation, sharing the same underlying graph structure.

 # Quick Start